ELD tips for drivers: Best practices for use

 Your ELD manufacturer should have these documents available.

-Ensure you have at least 8 days worth of blank paper logs on hand in case of an issue with your ELD.
+Ensure you have at least 8 days of blank paper logs on hand in case there is an issue with your ELD.

-If you use a portable tablet/phone device, ensure you have a mount for it, as officers can cite you if it is not secured while being used as part of your ELD solution.
+If you use a portable tablet/phone device, ensure you have a mount for it, as officers can issue a citation if it is not secured while being used as part of your ELD solution.

 Starting the workday

 For most drivers operating on a ruleset that includes a consecutive workday (i.e., the 60 hr/7 day or 70 hr/8 day set), the first ON duty log that appears after your 10-hour break starts your consecutive workday.
 It’s extremely important to note that this consecutive workday ticks down from 14 hours regardless of any other log that comes after it.